Killer on the Rampage

-Killer on the Rampage is the sixth studio album by Eddy Grant.
-It remains his most successful album, hitting the top 10 in the US and the UK.
-It features the hits "Electric Avenue" (which was a big hit in the US and UK at No. 2), "I Don't Wanna Dance" (a UK No. 1 hit) and "War Party".
+Killer on the Rampage is the sixth studio album by British musician Eddy Grant.
+It was released on 15 November 1982 through Ice Records and Portrait Records.
+It remains his most successful album, reaching the top 10 in the US and the UK.
+It features the hits "Electric Avenue" (which became a hit in the US and UK at No. 2), "I Don't Wanna Dance" (a UK No. 1 hit) and "War Party" (a UK No. 42).

+Background

+Following the British success of his previous album Can't Get Enough, Grant decided to move from England to Barbados and continue recording at his soon-to-be-built Blue Wave Studios.
+During the flight to his new home, Grant's luggage containing all of the songs he had written to be recorded for his next album were lost, never to be recovered.
+Forced to write an entire album from scratch, among the new songs were two of his biggest hits, "Electric Avenue" and "I Don't Wanna Dance".